PeterRats/PeterRats.github.io/index.md

 - I read a lot on \#36kr, which is one of my mostly liked apps about news on startups and investments.
 - I, other than standard Mandarin and English, speak a little bit Cantonese but not so fluently, and my North China accents affects me a lot when speaking Cantonese.
 - I like cooking a lot.
 - I have a nickname of "Rats"(鼠\耗子) along with me since a very young age.
-So a lot of delegates and organizing team members in my MUN keeps calling me by "Rats" instead of my real name.
+So a lot of delegates and organizing team members in my MUN keep calling me by "Rats" instead of my real name.
 Using this nickname for so long time, I even made it my alternative English surname.
 Sometimes I use the name “Peter.Rats” in informal occasions.